eguyonnet/BC19-FinalProject/README.md

 * Government agencies would benefit from real statistics

 ## Description of the minimum viable product
 As we can consider that there is no trusted area between all actors involved, a public Ethereum blockchain would the natural choice.
-Now we can also consider being trutsful a consortium blockchain where nodes are run by enought parties having opposed objectivs.
-Trust could be enforced by writting to a smart contract on the public blockchain, the blocks root hashes of the consortium blockchain.
+Now we can also consider being trutsful a consortium blockchain where nodes are run by enought parties having opposed objectivs (trust could be enforced by writting to a smart contract on the public blockchain, the blocks root hashes of the consortium blockchain).

+The first version of the solution intends to solve the main issue: the registration of maintenance operations on unit by qualified technicians working for approved agencies.

+ **Professional Offices**, created by autorized parties, employ **technicians** that are identified by their address on the blockchain.
+These technicians use their unique address to sign transactions, each representing an operation on a unit. wo contracts have been created (to ease later updates) :
+* *ProfessionalOfficesStorage.sol*, the storage contract
+* *ProfessionalOfficesImplV1.sol*, a the business logic contract.
+This contract inherits from the *WhitelistAdminRole* from **OpenZeppelin** in order to control access to certain methods.

+For **product units** (maintained by technicians), we need to store a few properties that identifies a unit (manufacturer, product model and unique identifiers), how owns the unit, as well as the operations completed by technicians.
+For each **Operation**, we need to store its category (setup, repair, ...), the address of the technician who completed it, a hash of the report (an exploitable json file stored on IPFS/SWARM) and finally the statut in case of later control of the operation by a certified operator.
+At first I was about to identify each unit as a non-fungible token, by extending ERC721 to include additional data.
+But finally, I decided to create a contrat per unit, created by a factory, *UnitFactory.sol*.
+In my opinion, the second solution leads to more evolutivity in the definition of a unit, lighter contracts and allows identifying a unit with an address.

 ## Implementation